Argent77/A7-ImprovedShamanicDance/A7#ImprovedShamanicDance/readme/readme.txt

 4. Apply Shamanic Dance improvements to Shaman kits (requires main component)

-This component can be used to modify the Shamanic Dance of available Shaman kits to behave as the dance of the main class.
+This component attempts to modify the Shamanic Dance effect of available Shaman kits to behave like the dance of the main class.
 It should be installed after all mods that are providing Shaman kits.

-Note: Since Shamanic Dance can be expressed in multiple ways by kits it is not guaranteed that
+Note: Since Shamanic Dance can be expressed in many different ways by kits, it is not guaranteed
-      this component will always be successful.
+      that this component will always be successful.

 The following Shaman kits are confirmed to be compatible:
 - Witchlight Shaman (Will of the Wisps, by Lava Del'Vortel)